tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-6.md

 - https://babeljs.io

-Try the following ES6 class code into the Babel REPL at http://babeljs.io/repl
+Try the following ES6 class code into the Babel REPL at http://babeljs.io/repl - and see what kind of ES5 code you get back.

 ```js
 class Vehicle{